shazChaudhry/Riversafe_tech_test/README.md

 In this scenario, the entire solution would be much simpler and would require significantly less effort by removing Ansible from the solution architecture:
 - The [docker provisioner](https://www.vagrantup.com/docs/provisioning/docker.html) can automatically install Docker, pull Docker containers, and configure certain containers to run on boot
-- See the alternative [vagrant configuration](./Vagrantfile_docker) that you could run as follows:
+- See this alternative [vagrant configuration](./Vagrantfile_docker) that you could run as follows without having to use Ansible:
   - `clear && vagrant destroy --force && VAGRANT_VAGRANTFILE=Vagrantfile_docker vagrant up --color`

 Also, is vagrant really needed if docker can be run natively on a machine?